MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/percent-of-youtube-video-playback-failures-in-microsoft-edge-and-internet-explorer.md

 ---
-title: YouTube video playback failure rate in Microsoft Edge and Internet Explorer
+title: Percent of YouTube video playback failures in Microsoft Edge and Internet Explorer
 description: The measure aggregates telemetry from a 7-day sliding window into a percent of YouTube playback errors in Microsoft Edge or Internet Explorer ms.topic: article ms.date: 05/20/2019